ibm-cloud-docs/openshift/benchmarks_410_co.md

 # 4.10 compliance operator benchmark
 {: #benchmarks_410_co}

-Version 4.10 is no longer supported.
-Update your cluster to at least [version 4.11](/docs/openshift?topic=openshift-cs_versions_411) as soon as possible.
+This version no longer supported.
+Update your cluster to a [supported version](/docs/openshift?topic=openshift-cs_versions) as soon as possible.
 {: important}

 ## 1 Control plane components